Apo-P/MountainHiking/Notes.md

 - Handling fix for wsl could be similar to the one I did in the Lab

+- Should i export parameters for some objects to json files for changing without restarting?

 ## Suggestions for future versions

 - find workaround for mouse input problem on wsl (I mentioned this on :https://github.com/microsoft/wslg/issues/376)